6th Lancers (Watson's Horse): 6th Duke of Connaught’s Own Lancers (Watson’s Horse)

 After the First World War, the number of Indian cavalry regiments was reduced from thirty-nine to twenty-one.
 However, instead of disbanding the surplus units, it was decided to amalgamate them in pairs.
 This resulted in renumbering and renaming of the entire cavalry line.
 The 13th Duke of Connaught's Lancers (Watson's Horse) and 16th Cavalry were amalgamated at Meerut on 1 June 1921 as the 13th/16th Cavalry; becoming the 6th Duke of Connaught's Own Lancers a year later.
 Their uniform was blue with scarlet facings, while the new badge was to be crossed lances with the figure '6' on the intersection and a scroll below, reading 'The Duke of Connaught's Own'.
 Their composition was one squadron each of Punjabi Muslims, Sikhs and Dogras.

 During the Second World War, the 6th Duke of Connaught's Own Lancers, now mounted on armoured cars, served as the Reconnaissance Regiment of the 10th Indian Infantry Division and later with the 8th Indian Infantry Division in the Italian Campaign.
 The regiment was engaged in a number of actions, most notably the Second Battle of Cassino, Monte Moro, crossing of the Rivers Po and Adige and the race to Venice.
 In August 1947, on the Partition of India, the 6th DCO Lancers was allotted to Pakistan.
 The regiment's Jat Squadron went to the 7th Light Cavalry in exchange for their Punjabi Mussalman Squadron, while the Sikh Squadron was exchanged with the Punjabi Mussalmans of the 8th King George V's Own Light Cavalry.
+6th Lancers and 11th Cavalry were designated as light armoured regiments and they were equipped with Stuart tanks and Daimler armoured cars, but retained the organisation of a reconnaissance regiment.
+6th Lancers moved to Sialkot in 1948, and was then allocated to 10th Division at Lahore.

 In 1956, Pakistan became a republic and all titles pertaining to the British royalty were dropped.
 The regiment's new designation was 6 Lancers.
 During the Indo-Pakistani War of 1965, 6 Lancers spearheaded the Pakistan Army's advance in the Kasur Sector and captured the Indian town of Khem Karan under the dynamic leadership of their Commandant, Lieutenant Colonel Sahib Zad Gul, who fell in battle while leading his regiment.